GOFIRST-Robotics/NorthStar_Taproot_Edu/docs/tutorials/2_agitator_control.md

   motor is connected to the motor controller identical to what is described in the tank drive tutorial.
 The motor is physically connected to an "agitator" (also described as an "indexer" or "stirrer").
-- Remote control receiver and reomte.
-The receiver will be used in a simmilar fashion as the tank drive tutorial.
+- Remote control receiver and remote.
+The receiver will be used in a similar fashion as the tank drive tutorial.
 During this tutorial, you will be connecting the remote to a computer, which you will used to receive mouse button click information.